electron/electron/docs/api/remote.md

 explicitly uninstall it.
 If you do not, each time you reload your window the callback will be installed again, leaking one callback for each restart.

-To make things worse, since the context of previously installed callbacks have been released, when the `close` event was emitted exceptions will be raised in the main process.
+To make things worse, since the context of previously installed callbacks has been released, exceptions will be raised in the main process when the `close` event is emitted .

 To avoid this problem, ensure you clean up any references to renderer callbacks passed to the main process.
 This involves cleaning up event handlers, or